Eclipse update site

 The Eclipse update site for Rascal is: http://update.rascal-mpl.org/stable/

-You need Eclipse for RCP and RAP Developers (Kepler) version of Eclipse
+You need Eclipse for RCP Developers (Neon.2) version of Eclipse,

 Please note that:

-- Rascal now needs a JDK because it uses the Java compiler, so please download a JDK, not just a JRE.
+- Rascal needs a JDK because it uses the Java compiler, so please download a JDK8, not just a JRE.